Deveryware/ansible-role-nexus/README.md

 **nexus_cleanup:** 'true' or 'false'.
 Enable to remove the downloaded tar.gz file.

 **nexus_update:** 'true' or 'false'.
 Enable to update an installed nexus.

+**nexus_scripts_allowCreation:** 'true' or 'false'.
+Default is false.
+Enable the creation of file on Nexus server via Nexus API (/service/rest/v1/script).

 ## VM options